 Machias, NY, Feb 08, 2011 — Local leaders are scrambling to save a state agency that supports the isolated communities of the Tug Hill Plateau.
 Governor Cuomo wants to dissolve the Tug Hill Commission in next year's budget.
 15 people would lose their jobs.

 The Commission serves more than 60 towns and villages in rural Lewis, Jefferson, Oswego, and Oneida counties, helping with economic development, planning, and natural resource protection.
 David Sommerstein reports on efforts to save the agency.
 Go to full article

 I believe if we continue doing what we're doing, the state goes down the road to ruin.

-Rensselaer, NY, Feb 02, 2011 — Governor Andrew Cuomo delivered the painful news he has been promising yesterday.
+Albany, NY, Feb 02, 2011 — Governor Andrew Cuomo delivered the painful news he has been promising yesterday.
 He released an austere state budget that leaves no aspect of state government untouched.
 There are deep cuts to schools, health care, the prison and university systems, and the potential for almost 10,000 state worker layoffs.
 Karen DeWitt reports from Albany and David Sommerstein has reaction from North Country lawmakers.
 Go to full article